How Do I Start a Clothing Line with $5,000? Where Should I Spend the Money?

 Also, one quick PRO TIP on where to you’ll needs to spend $$.
 If you have a small startup budget, DO SPEND money on pattern making and high quality photos.
 You can skimp on other things like paying yourself and studio space (if possible).

-You can do a relatively cheap photo shoot – use your own kids and friends – natural Instagram style, do it outside, hire a WEDDING photog.
+You can do a relatively cheap photo shoot – use your own kids and friends – natural Instagram style, do it outside – even consider hiring a WEDDING photog to do the shoot.
 They know how to capture people and use lighting and are available on a Tuesday.

-** First – design some styles.
-Each in 2-color ways – 10 hangers – so that could be 5 bodies for a total of 10 pieces to show a customer.
+First – design some styles.
+Each in two color ways – 10 hangers – so that could be 5 bodies for a total of 10 pieces to show a customer.

 Next – get items SIMILAR to what you want.
 Buy them from stores, raid your kids’ closets, ask friends etc… Use these examples as references to show a pattern maker what you want and how you can improve the styles for your collection.
 For instance, if you like the collar of that piece and you love the trim on another piece.
 You gather up whatever compilation of items you can to show the pattern maker EXACTLY what you want in your unique piece.

-** Fabric – ideally buy your fabric wholesale and keep it simple!!
+Fabric – ideally buy your fabric wholesale and keep it simple!!
 Don’t source a ton of different fabrics.
 You can get creative in other ways like with trims, finishes, etc., so be sure that your base cloth is used in multiple places.
 When you choose your fabric, try to buy it from small quantity wholesalers.
-You can download my list of wholesale fabric sources (with small quantities).
+You can download my free list of wholesale fabric vendors for startup fashion brands (and they sell small quantities).

 Pattern maker – going to network and industry events or asking around is a good place to start.
 Makers Row is another great resource.

-** While you’re doing all this product development, don’t forget you’ll want customers from the first day you launch.
-To make this happen, you’ll want to start building an audience for your brand even before you have a product ready to sell.
+Build an audience BEFORE you’re ready to sell.
+While you’re doing all this product development, don’t forget you’ll want customers from the first day you launch.
+To make this happen, you’ll want to lining up customers for your brand even before you have a product ready to sell.

 Yes, it’s totally possible and Gaby, please don’t miss this step!
 What I mean is gathering a group of like-minded people you want to sell to.
-You can do this by starting a blog, social media, a Facebook group, or emailing your friends and family with updates on what you’re working on.
+You can do this by starting a blog, social media, offering a quiz for email list building, or emailing your friends & family with updates on what you’re working on.